 Naomi, a 28 year old Brit has been coming to Hydra with her family for years.
 A London-based lawyer, she’s opted to spend the summer with her wealthy art dealer father and Greek stepmother after being unceremoniously sacked by her employer.
 Attractive, intelligent, affluent and able to effortlessly manipulate others she spends her time days sunbathing and evenings drinking in local tavernas or partying with others her age.
 After becoming friends with Samantha, an American college student vacationing on Hydra with her mother, father and teenage brother it looks like the two young women have a promising summer ahead of them as besties.

-But before they’ve had a chance to hit a party or two or experience a double date while out sunbathing one day they discover a bedraggled, long-haired man lying semiconscious at water’s edge.
+But before they’ve had a chance to hit a party or two or experience a double date one day out sunbathing they discover a bedraggled, long-haired man lying semiconscious at water’s edge.
 Feeling obligated to do something to address his plight they return later with food, water and other supplies.
 His name is Faoud and yes, as they assumed he’s a refugee from the Middle East.
 Fortunately for him, the two women are eager to help him, and thanks to Naomi’s easy access to her father’s wealth money is no object.
 But unfortunately, Naomi’s largess comes with a price.
 For too long she’s lived a life of privilege, gotten her way with people and never dealt with the consequences of her selfish actions.
 When her ill-conceived plan to help Faoud ends in disaster, it has the potential to wrecks the lives of her accomplices.